Skip to content

 Prefer rem for text: enables global scaling and a11y; use em for component‑local scaling

-Use viewport units for layout: combine with breakpoints and clamps to avoid extremes
+Use viewport units for layout estimates: combine with breakpoints and min/max constraints to avoid extremes

 Decimals & rounding: keep reasonable precision to avoid unreadable numbers